- Governance Overview

 - Engage only in transactions with a legitimate business purpose.

-- Not transact in a way that is intended to manipulate market prices or market conditions, or act in a way that is knowingly contrary to the spirit, intent or purpose of a market rule.
+- Not transact in a way that is intended to or that foreseeably could manipulate market prices or market conditions, or act in a way that is knowingly contrary to the spirit, intent or purpose of a market rule.

 - Not collude with other market participants to unlawfully restrain competition, including through agreement to fix price, supply or territories for the sale of a commodity.

 - Not engage in deceptive practices intended to inject false information into a market.

 - Not engage in predatory pricing strategies or attempts to abuse or unlawfully exercise market power.

 In addition to the aforementioned standards and principles, the following practices have been identified as prohibited activities.
 This list is not intended to be exhaustive but is rather to provide examples of those practices that TransAlta understands to be in violation of this Code.

 TransAlta Energy Trading employees will not engage in the following prohibited practices:

 - Misrepresent operational capability of physical assets: Employees will not engage in activities that misrepresent the operational capabilities of facilities in a manner expressly calculated to affect market prices by unlawfully withholding available supply from the market in order to create artificial supply shortages.